 |Multidisciplinary Studies—Concentration Not Required||BMS||CPACS|

-*The entire Bachelor of General Studies degree program can be completed online.
+*The entire Bachelor of Multidisciplinary Studies degree program can be completed online.

 |Information Technology Administration||IS&T|